vendramin/vendramin.github.io/bachelor_topics.md

 * Etingof, Pavel; Golberg, Oleg; Hensel, Sebastian; Liu, Tiankai; Schwendner, Alex; Vaintrob, Dmitry; Yudovina, Elena.
 Introduction to representation theory.
 With historical interludes by Slava Gerovitch.
 Student Mathematical Library, 59.
 American Mathematical Society, Providence, RI, 2011.

 ---
-### The Herzog–Schönheim conjecture
+### The Herzog-Schönheim conjecture

-The Herzog–Schönheim conjecture is a beautiful and simple statement about how groups can be covered by cosets.
+The Herzog-Schönheim conjecture is a beautiful and simple statement about how groups can be covered by cosets.
 Despite its elementary formulation, it has resisted proof for decades and remains open in general.
 What do these coverings reveal about the structure of groups?
 This bachelor project explores the conjecture, its known results, and the ideas connecting combinatorics and group theory.

 ##### References: